-The Football Club Social Alliance unites professional European football clubs which team up for social change on a global level.
-Permanent member clubs include FC Basel 1893, SV Werder Bremen, Bayer 04 Leverkusen, FK Austria Wien and Queens Park Rangers F.C.
-Our main mission is the Young Coach Education Programme in which the clubs’ instructors empower young women and men in their role as proactive community leaders.
+The Football Club Social Alliance unites professional European Football clubs which team up for social change on a global level.
+Permanent member clubs include FC Basel 1893, SV Werder Bremen, Bayer 04 Leverkusen, FK Austria Wien, FC Schalke 04 and 1.
+FSV Mainz 05.
+Our main mission is the Young Coach Education Programme in which the clubs’ instructors empower young adults in their role as proactive community leader.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of their communities by conveying important social topics (conflict resolution, inclusion, HIV prevention, etc.) through football.
 Each of the Young Coaches represents a unique personal story.

 Clara, a mother of three young children, works as a teacher at a local primary school in Dar es Salaam.
 In addition to her classroom lessons, she takes on the role of delivering sports sessions for all students – often supplying the material out of her own pocket to ensure that children have access to the benefits of sport and play.

 Cecile fled from the Democratic Republic of Congo with her mother and siblings when she was only one year old.
 All she knows is life in a refugee camp.
 She hears only stories about her home and life in the Democratic Republic of Congo.
 Playing football, however, helps her to integrate herself into the community and live in harmony with others.